Atsuto Uchida

-Atsuto Uchida (内田 篤人, Uchida Atsuto) is a Japanese former professional footballer.
+Atsuto Uchida (内田 篤人, Uchida Atsuto) is a Japanese former professional footballer who played as a right-back.

 Uchida started his career with Kashima Antlers, making his debut in 2006 at the age of 17.
 After four years and three J1 League Titles, Uchida moved to Germany with Schalke 04 in 2010 for €1.3 million.
-With Schalke, Uchida won the 2010–11 DFB-Pokal, and was named in the Bundesliga team of the season twice between 2012 and 2014.
+With Schalke, Uchida won the 2010–11 DFB-Pokal, and was named in the Bundesliga team of the season twice from 2012 to 2014.
 He later played in the 2.
-Bundesliga with Union Berlin before returning to Japan with his first club Kashima Antlers, where he retired in 2020 at the age of 32.
+Bundesliga with Union Berlin before returning to Japan with his first club Kashima Antlers, where he retired in 2020.

-Uchida made his first appearance for the Japan national team in January 2008, and went on to make 74 appearances for his country, representing them in the 2011 AFC Asian Cup, the 2013 FIFA Confederations Cup and the 2014 FIFA World Cup, as well as scoring two goals.
+Uchida made his first appearance for the Japan national team in January 2008, and went on to make 74 appearances and score two goals for his country, representing them in the 2011 AFC Asian Cup, the 2013 FIFA Confederations Cup and the 2014 FIFA World Cup.